openrewrite/rewrite-docs/concepts-and-explanations/markers.md

 ## SearchResult

 The most common form of Marker in a typical Recipe is a [SearchResult](https://github.com/openrewrite/rewrite/blob/main/rewrite-core/src/main/java/org/openrewrite/marker/SearchResult.java).
-A Recipe which adds `SearchResult` markers to an AST is described as a search recipe.
+A Recipe which adds `SearchResult` markers to an LST is described as a search recipe.
 `SearchResult`s can optionally include a text description.
-When a `SearchResult` is added to an AST element, it is printed as a comment next to the element it is attached to.
+When a `SearchResult` is added to an LST element, it is printed as a comment next to the element it is attached to.

-### Adding a Search Result to an AST
+### Adding a Search Result to an LST

-In this example the search recipe [FindAnnotations](https://github.com/openrewrite/rewrite/blob/master/rewrite-java/src/main/java/org/openrewrite/java/search/FindAnnotations.java) adds a `SearchResult` indicating that it found a matching Annotation.
+In this example, the search recipe [FindAnnotations](https://github.com/openrewrite/rewrite/blob/master/rewrite-java/src/main/java/org/openrewrite/java/search/FindAnnotations.java) adds a `SearchResult` indicating that it found a matching Annotation.

 {% code title="FindAnnotations.java" %}
 ```java